 The Foundation is considered to be a related party of the School.
 The Foundation primary focus is to provide supplemental funding to the School and hold the new educational facility.
 Rent payments were paid from the school to the Foundation.
-There were no other significant related party transactions during fiscal year 2018 as the Foundation focused a majority of its efforts on constructing the new educational facility.
+There were no other significant related party transactions during fiscal year 2019.